Masahisa Fukase: 1992 accident and Bukubuku

-In 1992, Fukase suffered traumatic brain injury from a fall down the steep steps of his favourite bar—Nami—in the Golden Gai area of Shinjuku, Tokyo.
+In 1992, Fukase suffered a traumatic brain injury from a fall down the steep steps of his favourite bar—Nami—in the Golden Gai area of Shinjuku, Tokyo.
 This injury left him in a coma, which he would remain in until his death in 2012.
 Earlier that year Miyako Ishiuchi had photographed Fukase nude for her book Chromosome XY (1995).
 Some of the images from that session were published in the magazine Brutus in January 1995.
 Ishiuchi has said that Fukase was almost alone among Japanese male photographers in agreeing to pose nude for her camera.
 In 2004 the Masahisa Fukase Trust edited and had published two photobooks Hysteric Twelve and Bukubuku, based on bodies of work Fukase had completed before his debilitating fall.
 The photographs contained in Bukubuku, made in a bathtub with an underwater camera, have come to be regarded as Fukase's last great work, a whimsical if somewhat morbid game of solitaire that charts new territory for the photographic self-portrait.

-Death and after
+Death and legacy

 Fukase died on 9 June 2012.
-In 2015 two exhibitions designed to highlight some of his lesser-known work were co-ordinated by the Masahisa Fukase Archives.
+In 2015, two exhibitions designed to highlight some of his lesser-known work were co-ordinated by the Masahisa Fukase Archives.
 These were From Window which formed part of the Another Language: 8 Japanese Photographers exhibition at Rencontres d’Arles, France, and The Incurable Egoist at Diesel Art Gallery, Tokyo.
 Fukase's complete set of 30 Bukubuku prints was exhibited for the first time since 1992 at the 2016 Tate Modern show Performing for the Camera.

 In 2024 a biographical drama film about Fukase was released, titled Ravens.
 The film was directed by Mark Gill and starred Tadanobu Asano.